cortexrd/Knack-Toolkit-Library/README.md

 **\_ni=colHeader1, colHeader2**: No Inline editing on columns with specified headers.
 If no parameter is supplied, it will apply to the whole table.
 Disables inline editing for the user, even if enabled in the Builder.
 Enabling inline editing is required for API calls in tables, but not always desirable at the user interface.
 This provides a solution.

+Notes:

+-   It is possible to allow inline editing for a specific field by adding an exclamation mark as the first character.
+Ex: **\_ni=!Phone Number, !Address** will disable inline editing for the whole grid, except for the columns with headers Phone Number and Address.
-\* Note about \_ni security: use this keyword with caution as it only disables the user interface.
+-   About \_ni security: use this keyword with caution as it only disables the user interface.
 Someone with coding skills and bad intentions could still modify the data using commands in the console.

 **\_dr=rowsNumber**: Displayed Records.
 Sets the initial number of rows in a table, allowing to go beyond the maximum value of 100 in the Builder.
 This is applied when the page is first opened.